MicrosoftDocs/WSL/commandline/WSL/troubleshooting.md

 sudo update-locale LANG=en_US.UTF8
 ```

+### Installation issues after Windows system restore
+1. Delete the `%windir%\System32\Tasks\Microsoft\Windows\Windows Subsystem for Linux` folder. <br/>
+  **Note: Do not do this if your optional feature is fully installed and working.**
+2. Enable the WSL optional feature (if not already)
+3. Reboot
+4.	lxrun /uninstall /full
+5. Install bash

 ### No internet access in WSL
 Some users have reported issues with specific firewall applications blocking internet access in WSL.
 The firewalls reported are: